drug-design/course/docs/chapters/adme-case-studies.md

 #### Cerivastatin

-Cerivastatin was the most potent of a group of drugs inhibiting liver hydroxymethyl glutanyl-coenzyme A (HMG-CoA) termed statins.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/cerivastatin-b6cca8e9'><i class='fa fa-play' aria-hidden='true'></i></button>Cerivastatin was the most potent of a group of drugs inhibiting liver hydroxymethyl glutanyl-coenzyme A (HMG-CoA) termed statins.
 Muscle toxicity (myopathy) is a low incidence adverse effect of statins, the extreme form of which is rhabdomyolysis which can lead to kidney failure and death.
 Cerivastatin showed rates of rhabdomyolysis up to 10 fold greater than other HMG-CoA inhibitors.
 The systemic bioavailability was the highest of any statin.
 Bioavailability in this context could be viewed as a ratio of systemic burden (muscle-toxicity) versus hepatic burden (liver-efficacy) and may point to a key factor that differentiates this drug.
 *[bioavailability]: The percentage of drug that is detected in the systemic circulation after its administration.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.